Matchday 38: Highlights of every Premier League gameMay 30

-Hasenhuttl was dismissed after a home defeat by Newcastle left them in the Premier League bottom three.
+Southampton have sacked manager Ralph Hasenhuttl after Sunday’s 4-1 home defeat by Newcastle left them in the Premier League relegation zone.

 The Saints are in 18th place after one win from their last nine matches - and only three all season.

 Join the home of live sport for just £29.99 per month.
 Get instant access to the BT Sport app, with no contract and no BT broadband required.